- Home

 EXPLANATION OF THE KEY STAGE 4 ASSESSMENT SYSTEM

-At Key Stage 4, students are set an aspirational target band in the Summer term of year 10.
-Targets are set combining a range of key factors: Key Stage 2 and/or CAT scores Progress made at Key stage 3 Data from assessments and progress given in year 10 Student wellbeing
+At Key Stage 4, students are set an aspirational target band in the Spring term of Year 10.
+Targets are set combining a range of key factors: Key Stage 2 and/or CAT scores, progress across all subjects and attitude to learning to date.

 The banding encompasses all subject target grades, for example, 678.
 The aim is for students to achieve an academic prediction of a 6, 7 or 8 in all their subjects.
 This allows students to know whether they are making expected progress whilst minimising the pressures or glass ceiling that specific target grades can bring.